mauro1998/experimental/README.md

 The `index.html` file stores a table listing all the available demos, each one with its own link.
 Just launch a simple server at the root of the project and start exploring it.

-`polyfill.js` is the [web-animations-api](https://github.com/web-animations/web-animations-js) polyfill.
+`polyfill.js` is the [web-animations-api](https://github.com/web-animations/web-animations-js) polyfill used by several demos.

 `template.html` is a basic html template to start creating a demo.